cosmos/cosmos-sdk/docs/spec/slashing/state.md

 penalty for the worst offense.

-This period starts when a validator is first bonded and ends when a validator is slashed & jailed for double-signing (but does not end if they are slashed & jailed for just missing blocks).
-When the validator voluntarily unjails themselves (and possibly changes signing keys), they reset the period.
+This period starts when a validator is first bonded and ends when a validator is slashed & jailed for any reason.
+When the validator rejoins the validator set (perhaps through unjailing themselves, and perhaps also changing signing keys), they enter into a new period.

 Slashing periods are indexed in the store as follows: